Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

       }
     ```

-1. In your `Startup.cs` file, find the `ConfigureServices` method and add the following lines of code, right after `services.AddAuthentication`.
+1. In your `Startup.cs` file, find the `ConfigureServices` method.
+Add the following code to call the GetSecretFromKeyVault method, right after `services.AddAuthentication`.
     </p>
-    :information_source: You must **uncomment** the commented section that contains this code in the sample project.
+    :information_source: In the sample project, this code is present but commented out by default.
+Uncomment it.
     </p>
-    :warning: be sure to replace the string `ENTER_YOUR_SECRET_NAME_HERE` with the name of the secret you entered into Azure Key Vault, for example `myClientSecret`
+    :warning: Replace the string `ENTER_YOUR_SECRET_NAME_HERE` with the name of the client secret you entered into Azure Key Vault, for example `myClientSecret`.

     ```CSharp
     // uncomment the following 3 lines to get ClientSecret from KeyVault